microsoft/vscode-docs/docs/java/java-build.md

 TOCTitle: Build Tools
 ContentId: 6ba93ee8-33d7-483a-a3b0-82241cedecbf
 PageTitle: Maven and Gradle support for Java in Visual Studio Code
-DateApproved: 12/1/2021
+DateApproved: 12/10/2021
 MetaDescription: Maven and Gradle support for Java in Visual Studio Code
 MetaSocialImage:
 ---

 # Java build tools in VS Code

-This document will give you an overview of how work with your Java build tools in Visual Studio Code.
-It covers the [Maven for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-maven) extension as well as other tools.
+This document is an overview of how to work with your Java build tools in Visual Studio Code.
+It covers the [Maven for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-maven) and [Gradle for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-gradle) extensions as well as other tools.

 If you run into any issues when using the features below, you can contact us by entering an [issue](https://github.com/microsoft/vscode-java-pack/issues).